fbpx

 How To Remove Blemishes In Lightroom

 With the image you’d like to edit open in Lightroom Classic’s Develop tab, you’ll see a bar with several icons above the Basic edits.
-Click the Spot Remover icon, which looks like a band-aid.
+Click the Spot Remover icon, which looks like a Band-Aid.

 Next to Brush, you’ll see the options Clone and Heal.
 The Clone setting directly reproduces pixels from a surrounding area to replace the area you brush over, while the Heal setting will blend the colors and textures of the area surrounding the spot you’re healing.
-This is useful as it keeps the skin’s texture but fixes the color and tone of the blemish, matching it to the surrounding area.

 To fix spots that aren’t round, you can just click and drag the brush, and it will brush over the area.
 To easily delete a spot adjustment you can hold Alt (Win) or Option (Mac) and click the spot.
 You’ll notice your cursor changes to a pair of scissors.
 To delete multiple spots at once, hold Alt (Win) or Option (Mac) while dragging over the spots.

-You can set the Mode to Heal or Clone at the top, and then adjust the brush settings below.
+In Lightroom CC, you’ll find the Healing Brush on the right-hand icon bar.
+You can set the Mode to Heal or Clone at the top and then adjust the brush settings below.
 Adjust them as you’d like, and check the box next to Visualize Spots if this effect helps you identify and cover the spots.

-From there, the healing brush will work the same as in Lightroom Classic: just click the spots to heal them, and adjust the settings as needed.
+From there, the healing brush will work the same as in Lightroom Classic: just click the spots to heal them and adjust the settings as needed.

 How To Soften Skin In Lightroom

 Another skin touch-up you can easily make in Lightroom is softening skin.
-For this, we will use the adjustment brush, which you can find in the Masking panel.
+For this, we will use the adjustment brush, which you can find in the Masking Panel.
 Click the Mask icon in the bar above the Basic tab.

 This will bring you to the Masking panel, where you can add a new mask from the available options.
 Select the Brush option.

 From here, we will take advantage of the brush effect presets that come with Lightroom.
 These are a somewhat new edition that allows you to make brush strokes in your image that have a specific effect on them.
-To find these presets, click the drop-down menu next to Effect
+To find these presets, click the drop-down menu next to Effect.
+Here, you’ll see a menu of the different brush presets available with Lightroom.
+The ones we’ll focus on are Soften Skin and Soften Skin (Lite)

+For the brush settings, you’ll want to set the size large enough to easily paint over your subject’s skin, without going over any details like their eyes or teeth.
 Flow can be set between 50 and 75 for the most natural appearance, Density set to 100, and Feather can be set to 100 as we won’t need any feathering to use this brush.
 It also might help to check Auto-Mask, which helps keep your mask in an area of similar color or exposure for better accuracy.

 After masking the skin on the subject’s face, you will notice how smooth the skin looks once the effect is applied.